mmcintyre1/silently-failing/_posts/blog/2022-08-07-on-interviewing.md

 ## Footnotes
 [^fn1]: I've called the second item a more generic "Skill-Based" rather than saying "technical".
 Every role has some measure of skill involved.
 It just so happens in my domain, we do technical assessments, but in others, you might ask a future ice scream scooper how they are with cold fingers, or a tax accountant to show their certifications.
 Tech is a weird beast because we largely ignore certifications while simultaneously bemoaning the difficulty we have in assessing technical viability.
 [^fn2]: Bias and noise all build out an equation of mean error squared of estimations.
 Plenty of statistics resources on this and it's interesting in its own right beyond the context of interviews.
+[^fn3]: You might need to up this, pending inflation.
-[^fn3]: At my current company, we use a Microsoft Forms template with four numerical assessments (1-5) on relevant competencies, a pros section, a con section, additional notes, and importantly last, the actual hire/no hire recommendation.
+[^fn4]: At my current company, we use a Microsoft Forms template with four numerical assessments (1-5) on relevant competencies, a pros section, a con section, additional notes, and importantly last, the actual hire/no hire recommendation.
 Most important on feedback is to ensure it is not shared with a larger group, as feedback is highly subject to bandwagon effects.